amundsen-io/amundsen/docs/issue_labeling.md

 ## Labels
 - help wanted – Indicates we are looking for contributors on this issue
-- good first issue – Indicates the issue is a great one to tackle by newcomers to the project or to OSS in general
+- good first issue – Indicates the issue is a great one to tackle by newcomers to the project or OSS in general
 - keep fresh – Avoids getting the issue archived by our stale bot